 The electronics package for both combos is identical with exception of the VWINRC GY100 heading lock tail gryo that comes with the flybar version and Tarot ZYX (S version) FBL unit that comes with the flybarless version.

-download the instructions off Ztw's web site.
+You could download the instructions off Ztw's web site, but they have shut down (likely for good reason as I will point out shortly).
 It's a customary throttle

 stick position & beep programming method so nothing too off beat;